Click here to download the Neighbourhood Chaplains brochure

 (a) initial contacts (lead chaplains)

 (c) helping hands team

-The scheme includes a three session training course, where volunteers learn about: Biblical models for mission; understanding the Gospel; listening skills; how people come to faith; how to share faith confidently and appropriately; pastoral care; safe practice; signposting and more.
-It also includes a ‘toolkit’ for churches giving: ideas for writing your own policies and procedures; teaching materials and protocols.
+The scheme begins with a three part Training Day, led by one of our practitioners, where volunteers will learn about: Biblical models for mission; understanding the Gospel; listening skills; how people come to faith; how to share faith confidently and appropriately; pastoral care; safe practice; signposting and more.
+It also includes a ‘toolkit’ for churches giving ideas for writing your own policies and procedures; teaching materials, and protocols for the scheme.

 Why should my church get involved?

 The Bible encourages us to go out and visit people in the local community (eg. Luke 10:1-24), whilst the media tells us there is a loneliness epidemic in society today.
 Neighbourhood Chaplains offers a model of ministry which helps churches meet a recognised need.
 It’s an opportunity to meet practical, spiritual and emotional needs in local neighbourhoods.

 - Build strong and lasting links with members of your local community

 - Strengthen your relationship with other churches by working together